Pan Roasted Chicken Thighs

 Jump to Recipe

-Chicken thighs are in every way better than chicken breasts.
-There, I said it.
+Sorry, folks.
+Facts are facts.
+Pan Roasted Chicken Thighs are in every way better than chicken breasts.
+Here’s why:

-More Flavor – Dark meat simply tastes better.
+More Flavor – Dark meat has more flavor.

 Juicier Meat – Thighs don’t dry out as quickly as chicken breasts.